slaeryan/slaeryan.github.io/posts/slae-assignment6-blogpost.md

 ## What is a polymorphic shellcode?
 It is impossible to explain polymorphic shellcode if we don't understand what is polymorphism.

 Polymorphism comes from the Greek words: _poly_ meaning "many" and _morph_ meaning "forms".
-In other words it roughly translates to "many forms" of the same thing.
+In other words it roughly translates to "many forms of the same thing".

 Now let's understand what we mean by polymorphic shellcode with the help of a tiny example.